 Portugal, by virtue of its position on Europe’s Western edge, gets fewer travelers than other Mediterranean places.
-But visitors are rewarded with uncrowded cities and moderate tariffs for food and hotels.
+But visitors to this major city in Portugal’s Norte region are rewarded with uncrowded cities and moderate tariffs for food and hotels.
 This is a place where you can splurge on a stay at a fine manor house and live in luxury for around 100 Euros a night.

 Porto was named the top European Best Destination in 2017.